 Basic approach regarding timely disclosure

-With respect to information disclosure, especially in a timely manner, in the Yakult Code of Ethics and Code of Practice, the Company makes the following commitment: "The Company will actively disclose all relevant information to all stakeholders, including our customers, shareholders, employees, business partners, local communities, industry groups, government, and non-profit organizations, and increase the transparency of management, to gain the full trust of society through our corporate activities".
+With respect to information disclosure, especially in a timely manner, in the Yakult Code of Ethics and Code of Practice, the Company makes the following commitment: “The Company will actively disclose all relevant information to all stakeholders, including our customers, shareholders, employees, business partners, local communities, industry groups, government, non-profit organizations and non-government organizations, and increase the transparency of management, to gain the full trust of society through our corporate activities.”
 Based on this approach, the Company is disclosing information in a timely manner.

 The Company has considered a variety of risk scenarios, including those in which information marked for timely disclosure is inadvertently overlooked; information is prematurely disclosed; and data pertaining to sudden crises are not promptly disclosed.
 A single department, the General Affairs Department, which is responsible for coordinating timely disclosure, acquires and shares information about the criteria for determining the necessity of timely disclosure, and checks information pertaining to final decisions made internally, as well as primary information when sudden crises and incidents arise.
 This configuration allows check functions to work and enables timely disclosure without any omissions.